ARMmbed/Mbed-OS-3-Docs/Release Docs/mbed OS 15.11 Release Notes.md

     plans for the HAL.
 As with all other parts of the OS, we will signal incompatible changes to the HAL through the use of semantic versioning.
 * `uvisor`
-  * This version of the uVisor is an early tech preview, which has incomplete implementation of the security features that will be present in future versions.
+  * This version of the uVisor is an early tech preview, which has partial implementation of the security features that will be present in future versions.
     Please use this release for ensuring compatibility with uVisor (interrupt handling, memory protection model etc) but do not rely on it for security.